Scripts

 Rebuttals:

 “Rebuttals” is a sales term for the response given when someone throws up an objection.
 An objection most often is given when someone wants to do what you’re asking, but there’s an obstacle on their end preventing them.
 These “rebuttals” help you remove those obstacles so they can freely attend the Pondering.
+Remember to use personal examples whenever you can.

 I don’t really know anyone there.